-A 3PL is a third-party logistics provider that provides outsourced logistics services to a company or customer in need of supply chain management.
+A 3PL is a third-party fulfillment logistics company that provides outsourced logistics services to brand in need of supply chain management.
 In other words, a 3PL is a service you hire to manage the various functions of your supply chain, such as:

 - Inventory Storage & Management

 - Picking and packing

 A 3PL can also help you manage your fast-moving eCommerce supply chain with a network of fulfillment center locations, connected technology, and, of course, deep supply chain management expertise.